Tarnadas/net64plus/README.md

 ### CPU

 Net64+ server is written in JavaScript and runs with Node.js, which uses Google's super fast V8 engine.
 It is platform independent and you don't have to run an emulator for hosting a dedicated server.
-However Gzip compression requires CPU, but it should not affect gameplay that much.
+However Gzip compression requires CPU, but it should not affect gameplay that much."# net64plus"
+"# net64plus"